es-code/larax/README.md

 # larax
-larax is laravel exceptions logs package help you to track exception happened in real time and notify you and you can configure which data you want to log it or ignore it.
+larax is laravel exceptions logs package help you to trace exception happened in real time and notify you and you can configure which data you want to log it or ignore it.

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/escode/larax.svg?style=flat-square)](https://packagist.org/packages/escode/larax)
 [![Total Downloads](https://img.shields.io/packagist/dt/escode/larax.svg?style=flat-square)](https://packagist.org/packages/escode/larax)